 However, there are some things you can do to speed up the healing process.
-If you have poison ivy, you may be wondering how long before you can burn it.
+How long before you can burn it?
 The answer depends on a few factors, including the severity of your rash and whether or not you have any open wounds.

 If your rash is mild and there are no open wounds, you may be able to safely burn poison ivy within 24 hours of coming into contact with it.
 However, if your rash is more severe or if you have open wounds, it’s best to wait until the rash has healed before attempting to burn poison ivy.
 Burning poison ivy may help to dry out the rash and speed up healing time.